 There is a growing body of research that analyses, probes and sense-checks company practices around advertising and content moderation - some key case studies are compiled in Section 2, alongside a wider range of data and reporting which has informed our conclusions.
 There is currently no equivalent, publicly-available data with which to assess proactive information policies, including the 'alert boxes' and 'information hubs' that are increasingly used on platforms like Facebook, Facebook Messenger, Twitter and YouTube.
-Measures to promote evidencebased and verifiable information to users are key, especially in times of crisis, but without impact data it is difficult to gauge their effectiveness in practice.
+Measures to promote evidencebased and verifiable information to users is key, especially in times of crisis, but without impact data it is difficult to gauge their effectiveness in practice.

 This paper is an interim review of responses since February 2020, focusing on three major social media platforms - Google1 (-including YouTube), Facebook2 (including WhatsApp and Instagram) and Twitter3.
 It acknowledges the efforts made by companies, which are summarised in Annex 1, while also providing suggestions for how efforts to prevent or counter disinformation could be strengthened and implemented.
-We have also included a timeline of when actions were announced or applied by platforms.
-The assessment below is by no means all-encompassing, but provides a snapshot of publicly available evidence to guide further action.
+We have also included a timeline of when actions were announced or applied by platforms, mapped onto developments in the spread of the pandemic and specific offline events that prompted a response.
+The assessment below is by no means allencompassing, but provides a snapshot of publicly available evidence to guide further action.

 Overall, the 'infodemic' surrounding COVID-19 has exposed a digital system that is underprepared to tackle viral lies and the misrepresentation of identity, attention, and popularity.

 Beyond issues of false content, this signals the urgent need to address actors, behaviours and distribution mechanisms involved in disinformation.
 Such measures will be vital if companies are to mount a response proportional to the scale and nature of the current threat.
 The recommendations in this report chart a course for more effectively preventing and countering disinformation.